ShadowOfTheDark669/simple-ctwm-retro-blue/README.md

 ### Tuning the RICE:
 #### .ctwmrc
 1. Paths of folders and files need to be adjusted according to your setup.
-2. Device specific commands like `nmcli`, `pactl` and similar need to be adjusted for your device.
+2. Device specific commands like `nmcli`, and similar need to be adjusted for your device.
 Ex: Use `nmcli device --help` and `nmcli device wifi --help`.
 3. Icon Manager geometry maybe adjusted for other resolutions, see: https://www.x.org/archive/X11R6.8.1/doc/X.7.html#toc6 and https://www.ctwm.org/manpage.html#_variables .
 4. Icon Region maybe also adjusted for other resolutions, see: https://www.x.org/archive/X11R6.8.1/doc/X.7.html#toc6 and https://www.ctwm.org/manpage.html#_variables .